pdp-redi/assignment-test/README.md

 This workflow is used to clean up the AWS resources after testing:

-- Destroys all resources created by Terraform
+- Destroys all resources created by Terraform.
-- Use with caution, as it will remove all infrastructure associated with this project
+- Use with caution, as it will remove all infrastructure associated with this project.

 ---